Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/READMe.md

 A basic Bootstrap home page template from [startboostrap](https://startbootstrap.com/). this template was chosen thinking on a minimalist concept which transmits serenity and tranquillity.
 Therefore, all pages are diaphanous but functional, avoiding the overuse of colors which could be stressful  and overwhelming for the users.
-Hence, black and  white are the predominant colors. although there are some other colors such as yellow , red and blue in puntual ellements as bottoms and icons.
+Hence, black and  white are the predominant colors. although there are some other colors such as yellow , red and blue in puntual elements as bottoms and icons.
 - The Font used was the one preset in the template:

 font-sans-serif: system-ui, -apple-system, "Segoe UI", Roboto, "Helvetica Neue", Arial, "Noto Sans", "Liberation Sans", sans-serif, "Apple Color Emoji", "Segoe UI Emoji", "Segoe UI Symbol", "Noto Color Emoji";
   --bs-font-monospace: SFMono-Regular, Menlo, Monaco, Consolas, "Liberation Mono", "Courier New", monospace;

-       Note:
-    - Even though, there seem to be a wider range of color on the website it is due to the different opacity scales of some of these colors.

 ## 2. Features

 ### 2.1.
 Existing features

- The User can find all the features of this page attached to the navigation bar.
-These features are accessible on every page of the website.
-Therefore, all of them are interconnected, letting the user move around the pages no matter his/her location.

 ### 2.1.1 Home:

 This feature is the main page of the site.
-Here users will come across with a header with the developer's name and a navigation bar that links to all the features available on the site.
-It also counts with a hero image which introduces the developer to the visitors.
-Furthermore, in this page there is a section called  **about me** which consist of two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.
+Here users will come across with all the recipes, sorted out by the different types of alcohol each cocktail uses.
+Besides user can find in the navigation-bar the option to register and login in order to have access to more features.
+Moreover, Users can also use the search-bar to speed up the search of a recipe.

 ### 2.1.2 Navigation bar:
-Located in the top of the image contains the different sections of the website displayed on devices up to 576 PX Navigation buttons:  This is the navigation option displayed on devices smaller than 576 PX.
+This website has a navigation bar that displays different features depending on the actions te user takes. if a user registers and logs in, then the features from the navigation bar will be different from those who do not do it.
+A fisrt time visitor will only find in the Nabvar the chance to register and login.
+And if they create an account the Navbar will display also the options to add a recipe, log out or user profile.

-### 2.1.3 Contact:
+### 2.1.3 Register:
- This feature can be reached through the navigation bar/buttons.
-Here the user  has the information and tools required to reach the developer.
-Telephone number, E-mail, and a text box for the user to write directly to the developer.
+On this feature users can create an account adding a user name and a password

-### 2.1.4 Social media:
+### 2.1.4 Log In:
-Is located in the footer.
-Here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.
+Through this feature user access to the content reserved to those who have an account.
+Thus, the members can add, edit and delete their own recipes.

-### 2.1.5 Resume:
+### 2.1.5 Profile:
-Is a downloadable file with all my personal information.
-Education, work experience, E-mail, telephone, and address.
+Is a page with some information from the user.
+Here the user finds a list with the cocktails added by him/her.
+Having the option to edit, or delete them.

-### 2.1.6 Skills:
+### 2.1.6 log Out:
- In this section the users can find all my technical capabilities as a developer illustrated with graphics.
-Thus, the recruiter can have an idea of how much I  know about the  technologies I have learned.
+ When cliking on this option the user leaves his/her account, having access only to the home page.

 ### 2.2 Features left to implement in the future
- - In the future, I would like to add some notification message once the message has been sent.
+ - In the future, I would like to add a section where visitors can leave reviews of the cocktails.
- _ I would like to add a section where  people can share their experience after having worked with me.
+- i would also like to add pictures to each of the recipes.